Financial Aid FAQs

 What is the benefit of hiring a Federal Community Service Work Study student?

-You receive the advantage of employing a graduate student and paying only 30 percent of the student’s per hour wage rate ($15 per hour effective Fall 2017).
+You receive the advantage of employing a graduate student and paying only 30 percent of the student’s per hour wage rate ($17 per hour).
 The government pays the remaining 70 percent.
+Click here for detailed information.

 How do I know what the student has left to earn of their award?